 Like now, reactions varied.
 Durango quarantined anybody who got off the train.
 So did Moab.
 Cortez focused on controlling the flow of outside visitors.
 The 1918 flu was deadly in the population centers of the Four Corners, but not markedly so.

 Two places that did suffer inordinately were Native American lands and the high mountain town of Silverton.

 Gulliford explains why in my two-part interview with him.
-We also delve into a more recent and highly-localized viral outbreak that has been mostly centered in the Four Corners area: the Hantavirus.
-Cases are reported most years, but the last time it exploded was 1993.
+We also delve into a more recent and highly-localized viral outbreak that mostly centers in the Four Corners area: Hantavirus.
+Cases are reported most years, but the last time there was an outbreak was 1993.

 Listen to Part 1:

 I’m reporting on the impact of the coronavirus in the Four Corners region for KSUT Public Radio.
 The stories and audio here were previously aired and published by KSUT.
 Stories are archived at Open Range News.